MicrosoftDocs/windows-dev-docs/terminal/tutorials/powerline-setup.md

 },
 ```
 > [!TIP]
-> If you want to support Powerline glyphs in the VS Code terminal, you can add `"terminal.integrated.fontFamily": "Cascadia Code PL"` to your VS Code's settings.json
+> If you also use the integrated terminal in Visual Studio Code, you should add `"terminal.integrated.fontFamily": "Cascadia Code PL"` to your Visual Studio Code settings to make sure Powerline works there, too.

 ## Set up Powerline in WSL Ubuntu